Q: What is the significance of baptism?

 Q: What are the expectations of members?

 United Methodists promise to support the church by their prayers, their presence, their gifts, their service and their witness.
-To learn more, about what this means, we suggest that anyone interested in joining attend a four-week “New Member Class” to learn about our denomination and the expectations mentioned above.
+To learn more, about what this means, we suggest that anyone interested in joining attend a six-week “New Member Class” (also known as United Methodist 101) to learn about our denomination and the expectations mentioned above.

 Q: I have been a United Methodist for many years.
 Why should I participate in a New Member Class?